Ehlers-Danlos Syndromes (EDS)

 What is Ehlers-Danlos Syndromes (EDS)?

 EDS are a group of genetic connective tissue disorders caused by issues in the structure, production, and/or processing of collagen.
-Collagen is what gives connective tissue its strength, and when its not being produced correctly it can cause issues.
-EDS affects the connective tissues of the body.
-These are the tissues that hold together our joints, muscles, blood vessels and internal organs.
+Collagen is what gives connective tissue its strength, and when it's not being produced correctly it can cause issues.

 Multiple types of EDS exist, some are extremely rare and not well understood.
 The syndromes vary in how they affect the body.
 Some people may have mildly loose joints, while others can have to life-threatening complications.
 Many different areas of the body can be affected.